 Iroquois Valley supports farmers who use organic and regenerative practices that create both long- and short-term impacts.
 Examples of projects include agroforestry, silvopasture, continuous cover crops, rotational grazing, and diversified production that integrates annual and perennial plants.
 We acknowledge the need to harmonize as part of a holistic, integrated approach to the planetary crisis by utilizing solutions addressing the larger context of water, nutrients, erosion, and biodiversity loss.
 We appreciate the interconnectedness of biodiversity and species loss, climate mitigation and resilience, and water and nutrient cycles.
-We are also exploring the viability and effectiveness of markets supporting water management, phosphorus and nitrogen reduction, carbon sequestration, biodiversity, and nutrient density.
+We are also exploring the viability and effectiveness of emerging ecosystem service markets supporting water management, phosphorus and nitrogen reduction, carbon sequestration, biodiversity, and nutrient density.
+At this time, Iroquois Valley does not have a formal relationship with ecosystem service providers and continues its investigation.